scottbartell/scottbartell.github.io/_posts/2019-03-25-automating-og-images-with-aws-lambda.md

 layout: post
 title:  "Automating Open Graph Images with Severless, AWS Lambda, and Puppeteer"
 date:   2019-03-25
+description: "How to dynamically create images in an AWS Lambda function with the Serverless framework using Node and Puppeteer"
 ---

 ## In This Post